 Standing on the rugged cliffs at Point Reyes, California at sunset, you may catch the brief and legendary green flash of the sun as it sinks below the distant horizon.
 A line of sea foam laces away from the point across the top of the waters, illuminated in the sunset’s fire.
 A green light may slowly wrap itself around you there.

-The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moon to rise.
-They leave the land at Point Reyes, fly out over the ocean toward Coyote’s home at the distant Farallon Islands.
+The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moonlight's shining path across the waters.
+They will leave the land at Point Reyes, fly out over the ocean toward Coyote’s home at the distant Farallon Islands.
 “The Miwok people believed that the dead walked into the afterlife along a path of light thrown by the moon onto water.”1

 Coyote and the Miwok path of the dead

 You are waiting there with them, standing on the left ear of Coyote.
 He is here, too.
-Hummingbird is whispering to you in the wind.
+So is Hummingbird, who is whispering to you in the wind.

 Point Reyes has been a sacred place to the Coast Miwok for thousands of years.
 There are hundreds of Miwok sites there.
 Memories of the past are woven into the landscape.

-Point Reyes participates in an ancient mortuary complex and contains pathways for the spirits of the dead.
-It contains man-made mounds, megaliths, a celestial calendar, and buried circles.4
+Tomales Point at Point Reyes participates in an ancient mortuary complex and contains pathways for the spirits of the dead.
+It contains man-made mounds, megaliths, a celestial calendar, and a buried circle.2

 The left side of the body of Coyote, the Creator and Trickster God, extends, from his nose at the Golden Gate, north up the Pacific Coast to his tail's end, and then inland, to Lake County.
 Coyote’s forepaw rests at San Pablo Bay.
 His eye is Bolinas, his ear is Point Reyes.

-The Coast Miwok share Coyote’s presence and expanse with their neighboring cousins, the Ohlone of the San Francisco Bay Area, who also know Coyote lives here.5
+The Coast Miwok share Coyote’s presence and expanse with their neighboring cousins, the Ohlone of the San Francisco Bay Area, who also know Coyote lives here.3

-The right side of Coyote is “off the coast where the sun sets,”6 at the Farallon Islands.
+The right side of Coyote is “off the coast where the sun sets,”4 at the Farallon Islands.